 However, if you had a high BAC or multiple DUIs, you may be required to have the device on your vehicle for a full year.

-A new law takes effect July 1, 2020 that states that those convicted with a DUI 1st with a BAC under a .15 may agree to ignition interlock for a full year in exchange for driving anywhere at anytime without further restrictions like “only to work and back home.
+A new 2020 law states that those convicted with a DUI 1st with a BAC under a .15 may agree to ignition interlock for a full year in exchange for driving anywhere at anytime without further restrictions like “only to work and back home.

-Our Coastal Virginia DUI lawyers have a wealth of knowledge and experience in DWI law.
+Our Newport News & Virginia Beach DUI lawyers have a wealth of knowledge and experience in DUI/DWI law.
 We're available to answer your questions and provide the legal representation you need for your case.